Read online from anywhere.

 Most government publications are now available via the World Wide Web.
 Some key sites for finding government information are listed below.

 Government Document Sites

-North Carolina State Publications Collection: A searchable database of North Carolina information.
+North Carolina State Publications Clearinghouse: A searchable database of North Carolina information.

 Occupational Outlook Handbook: Easy-to-read information about jobs and employment.

 U.S. Census: Population statistics and a huge amount of economic information.